digdilem/taskpony/README.md

   - A demo instance that resets every NN minutes?
 (Perhaps a hardened docker that just deletes the database)  Free hosting required.
   - Daily email report.
 Possibly showing outstanding tasks from Default list and summary stats.
   - Some sort of toggleable daily progress badge "N tasks done today".
 Unsure of need/benefit.
   - Ability to undelete Lists
+  - A self reloading ability when another client changes the displayed list.
+May require a fairly bit switch to api style working

 - Unlikely:
   - A List Template system.
 This might be where you can create a list with a pre-defined set of Tasks already populating it.
 This might be useful for for repeatable workflows.
 This may be overly complex to define, however.